-To help you complete your tax return for 1 July 2009 - 30 June 2010 To be used by taxpayers claiming a tax deduction or a tax offset in relation to Australian film production
+To help you complete your tax return for 1 July 2010 - 30 June 2011 To be used by taxpayers claiming a tax offset in relation to Australian film production

 WHAT'S NEW?

 Change to eligibility

 In the 2010-11 Budget the Government announced the intention to change the eligibility criteria for the film tax offsets.
 The proposed amendments will reduce the minimum qualifying expenditure threshold for the post, digital and visual effects (PDV) offset from \$5 million to \$500,000.
 The amendments will also remove the requirement for films with qualifying expenditure of between \$15 million and \$50 million to have at least 70% of the film's total production expenditure as qualifying Australian expenditure in order to qualify for the location offset.